 I also learned a lot from my own experiences.
-You need to do a lot of experimentation and try to predict results, then try to understand why things didn't work and how to prevent them next time.
+You need to do a lot of experimentation and try to predict results, then try to understand why things did not work and how to prevent them next time.

 Having friends who also 3D print was helpful too!

 Sure!
-If you have specific problems, you should take pictures and send them to me and I'll tell you what I think!
+If you have specific problems, you should take pictures and send them to me and I will tell you what I think!

-If you need help deciding which printer to buy, you should look at a recent buying guide (made or updated within the last 2 months), for example Reddit.
+If you need help deciding which printer to buy, you should look at a recent buying guide (updated within the last 2 months), for example Reddit.

 If you are looking for general tips, I have a few golden rules:

 For painting, look at guides such as this one.
-Really, just search "painting 3d prints" and you'll find stuff!
+Really, just search "painting 3d prints" and you will find stuff!